Skip Top Navigation Bar

 The same goes for the following code.

-In that case, the compiler cannot guess the real type of message because is lacks an initializer.
+In that case, the compiler cannot guess the real type of greetings because is lacks an initializer.
+So this code does not compiler neither.

 public String greetings(int message) {